 - Does my child have a higher long-term risk of other cancers?

 Along with these sample questions, be sure to write down some of your own.
 For instance, you might want more information about recovery times so you can plan your schedules.
-You may also want to ask about getting a second opinion or if you can be put in touch with other families who have been through similar situations.
+You may also want to ask about nearby or online support groups, where you may be able to get in touch with other families who have been through similar situations.

-Also keep in mind that doctors are not the only ones who can give you information.
+Also keep in mind that doctors aren't the only ones who can give you information.
 Other health care professionals, such as nurses and social workers, may be able to answer some of your questions.
 You can find out more about speaking with your health care team in The Doctor-Patient Relationship.